Megan Hawley | Partner & Principal

 - Public sector workshops & training

-Megan is a highly respected specialist planning, environment and local government lawyer with over 26 years’ specialist experience.
+Megan is a highly respected specialist planning, environment and local government lawyer with 30 years’ specialist experience.
 Megan joined Lindsay Taylor Lawyers shortly after its inception after working in two of Australia’s top tier law firms, including as a partner.

 Megan has expertise in all aspects of planning and development law, primarily advising state and local government.
 She has particular expertise in negotiating and drafting planning agreements.
 Megan also advises on the Environmental Planning and Assessment Act 1979 and other planning and environmental legislation and has expertise in coastal land management.